Supporting Your Student

 Career Development Timeline:

-The Career Development Timeline is a tool that can assist students in identifying what they should be doing and when to ensure their career development is on track.
+This Checklist is a tool that can assist students in identifying what they should be doing and when to ensure their career development is on track.
 It breaks down the college career into manageable goals and timeframes.

-Students also have the option of making one-on-one appointments with a CSC Career Specialist to receive individualized assistance wherever they are in the career decision-making and implementation processes.
+Students also have the option of making one-on-one appointments with a Career Specialist to receive individualized assistance wherever they are in the career decision-making and implementation processes.

 Online Self-Assessment/Career Research:

 Follow the links in the main menu above for services/resources specific to your student's year in school or go directly to some of the resources listed below.

 Resumes, Cover Letters & Interviewing

 Looking for the latest in resume advice?
 Want tips on how to write a really effective cover letter?
 Searching for suggestions on how to best prepare for the all-important interview?
 Whether this information is for your job seeking student or your own personal employment search, we offer readily available resources, tips, and advice.
 Follow the links in the Students section of our website for services/resources specific to your student's needs and/or year in school.